jedp/node-memwatch-demo/README.md

 Tools for Finding Leaks
 -----------------------

+The classic approach is at this point to make a huge pot of coffee, lock yourself in a closet, and start bisecting code for hours or days until you find the offender.

 Since this is a memory problem, we can start by looking at `top` or `htop` or some system utility to discover our memory footprint.